Find Affordable College Courses

 Malta, IL

-Kishwaukee College ranked #7 on this year’s Most Popular Horticulture Associate Degree Schools in the Great Lakes Region list.
-Located in the rural area of Malta, Kishwaukee College is a public school with a small student population.
+Kishwaukee College did quite well in this year’s ranking of the most popular places for horticulture students to get a associate degree.
+It came in at #7 on the list.
+Located in the rural area of Malta, Kishwaukee College is a public college with a small student population.

 About 50% of the students majoring in horticulture at the school are women while 50% are male.